neilbalch/SimVascular/Code/Source/PythonAPI/README.md

 - segmentation
 - vmtk

-The modules names reflect the names of the SV application tools.
+The module names reflect the names of the SV application tools.

 The code for the **dmg** module is located in **SimVascular/Code/Source/sv4gui/Plugins/org.sv.pythondatanodes**.
 The  **dmg** module must be impemented within a project so it can interact with the SV Data Manager (MITK) framework.

+The code for the SimVascular Python API **sv** package is locted in **SimVascular/Python/site-packages/sv**.
+This directory also contains Python code implementing the following classes

+- MeshSimOptions
+- Project
+- Visualization

 # Code Organization